 Top Things to Do in Newfoundland & Labrador

 Words alone cannot describe the stunning beauty of the diverse landscapes of Gros Morne in Newfoundland & Labrador, where you can see barren cliffs, fjords, bogs and beaches alongside mountains and forests.
 This National Park is also a UNESCO World Heritage Site.
-Visit to learn how the plate tectonics and glacial formations shaped the Tablelands of Gros Morne, and hike in Gros Morne National Park to discover one of the few places where earth’s mantle is exposed.
-Plus, while catch a performance of the Gros Morne Theatre Festival troupe!
+Visit to learn how the plate tectonics and glacial formations shaped the Tablelands of Gros Morne, and hike in Gros Morne National Park to discover one of the few places where the Earth’s mantle is exposed.
+You can also catch a performance of the Gros Morne Theatre Festival troupe!

 Road Scholar Recommends: Coastal and Mountain Hiking in Gros Morne National Park →

 Newfoundland and Labrador is known as the “Seabird Capital of North America” and is also home to the largest concentration of humpback whales in the world!
 Learn about these giants of the sea, and observe the puffins of Newfoundland and Labradorand other marine life as you ride the waters surrounding the infamous Witless Bay Ecological Reserve.